Chart Color Schemes

 Bolton Point is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Bolton Point's dwelling structures, as per the latest Census, consisted of 85.3% houses and 14.6% other dwellings like semi-detached properties, apartments, and others.
-This compares to Non-Metro NSW's figures of 89.7% houses and 10.2% other dwellings.
+Bolton Point's dwellings, as per the latest Census, were 85.3% houses and 14.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro NSW's 89.7% houses and 10.2% other dwellings.
 Home ownership in Bolton Point stood at 27.7%, with mortgaged dwellings at 31.7% and rented ones at 40.5%.
 The median monthly mortgage repayment was $1,517, lower than Non-Metro NSW's average of $1,900.
 Median weekly rent in Bolton Point was $267, compared to Non-Metro NSW's $380.
-Nationally, Bolton Point's mortgage repayments were significantly lower at $1,517 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Bolton Point's mortgage repayments were significantly lower at $1,517 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing